IntelliJ Platform Plugin SDK Help

 Blocking Context

-Executing tasks in a blocking context means executing them on a thread without access to the coroutine context (basically, in non-suspending functions) and not under a progress indicator.
 Usually, plugins should not execute new code in the blocking context.
-Prefer the suspending context or fall back to progress indicator if a plugin cannot use Kotlin.
+Always prefer executing tasks in the suspending context or under the progress indicator if a plugin cannot use Kotlin.

 Cancellation Check